sonic-net/SONiC/doc/macsec/MACsec_hld.md

 send_sci                    = "true" / "false"         ; Whether send SCI.
 Default true
 rekey_period                = DIGITS                   ; The period of proactively refresh (Unit second).
                                                        ; Default 0 which means never proactive refresh SAK.
+; The profile cannot be deleted if it has been used by a port.
 ```

 #### 3.1.2 Port Table